Park bookings and consents

 Park activities requiring a booking or consent

 Some activities or events in parks will incur fees, security bond and/or other charges.
-If applicable, these charges will be invoiced after Council assesses your application.
-Find out about park fees.
+If applicable, park fees will be invoiced after Council assesses your application.

 - booking for exclusive use of a designated site

 - commercial activity, such as personal training and group fitness classes